seominjoon/kaist-ai605/docs/index.md

 ## Time & Location

-Mon & Wed 16:00-17:15 via Zoom
+Tue & Thu 09:00-10:15 at [KAIST Seoul Campus Suite 9509](http://naver.me/FeOwr48s) or via Zoom
-- Visit KLMS or email a TA (or the instructor) for the invitation
+- Visit KLMS or email a TA (or the instructor) for the Zoom invitation
-- The class will be fully virtual
+- The class will be on-site and virtual hybrid; Seoul Campus students are expected to be on-site.
 - All lectures and materials will be in English